oklas/react-through/docs/API/createAdvAgent.md

 # `createAdvAgent(areaName, bearingPropOrBuilder)`

-This factory function is identical to `createAgent()` the difference is in the processing of anonimous instances of objects created inplace on the react render stage.
+This factory function is identical to `createAgent()` the difference is in the processing of anonimous instances of objects created inplace on the react render stage

 ## The problem